 Additional experience includes working with Service Corporation International in both the Corporate Communications and Digital Marketing departments as well as contract jobs in book editing and freelance writing assignments.

 In 2014, Valerie published her first children’s book, Shh, Listen: In the Rainforest, and in 2015, she launched her own lifestyle blog, www.HotinHoustonNow.com, which details events, food, theatre and more throughout Houston.
 In 2016, Valerie’s second book, Shh, Listen: On a Safari was published, and by 2017 was accepted into the Houston Museum of Natural Science’s gift shop for sale.
+In 2018, Valerie joined Writers in the Schools as a Creative Writing Instructor teaching elementary age children.

 Over the years, she has collaborated with numerous non-profits such as Catholic Charities and Neighborhood Centers, Inc. developing brochures and websites.
 In her free time, Valerie has contributed her services to agencies such as Healthcare for the Homeless, the Lupus Foundation, and Bering Omega Community Services for AIDS.
 She also has been a two time Career Day Speaker by invitation at her alma mater, St. Pius X High School in Houston.